ProFormA/proformaxml/Whitepaper.md

 ### 5.4 The proglang part

-The progrlang element contains the programming/modelling/query language to which this task applies.
+The proglang element contains the programming/modelling/query language to which this task applies.
 A valid list of values is specified in Appendix B. The <b>version</b> attribute specifies which version of the language was used in the creation of the task.
 (The task is guaranteed to work with that version – any other requirements about version compatibility must be checked externally.)
-The “version” must be entered as a “point” separated list of up to four unsigned integers.
+The "version" must be entered as a "point" separated list of up to four unsigned integers.

 ### 5.5 The submission-restrictions part

-The submission part of this specification defines a submission as a list of submitted files or as a reference to an external submission.
+The [submission part](#7-the-submission-part) of this specification defines a submission as a list of submitted files or as a reference to an external submission.
 The external reference is required resolvable as a list of files - possibly as a single file.
 So, after all a submission is a set of one or several files.

 #### 5.5.1 The grader's requirements

-Students might submit their source code as individual files or as a bundle like a zip archive.
+Students might submit their source code as individual files or as a bundle like a ZIP archive.
 Graders and frontends might disallow or enforce a specific archive format.
-The specification of the bundle format (zip or similar) in which files are to be submitted by students, is not the subject of the ProFormA task format because it depends less on the task than on the grader system.
+The specification of the bundle format (ZIP or similar) in which files are to be submitted by students, is not the subject of the ProFormA task format because it depends less on the task than on the grader system.
 If a grader specifies a specific filename pattern or further requirements about the submission, it is up to the implementers of the frontend system to check or fulfill all restrictions enforced by the connected backend graders.
 Examples of such implementations are:

-- Example 1: The frontend automatically creates a zip from several individually uploaded files and passes the zip to the backend grader.
-The zip file gets a specific name pattern.
+- Example 1: The frontend automatically creates a ZIP from several individually uploaded files and passes the ZIP to the backend grader.
+The ZIP file gets a specific name pattern.
-- Example 2: The frontend unpacks an uploaded zip file and automatically creates another archive format (e. g. gz).
+- Example 2: The frontend unpacks an uploaded ZIP file and automatically creates another archive format (e. g.
+GZ).
-- Example 3: The frontend unpacks an uploaded tar file and automatically inserts every single file into an online repository (e. g. git).
-The frontend passes an external reference name "git://domain.org/path" to the grader backend.
-The grader backend resolves the uri and downloads the individual files.
+- Example 3: The frontend unpacks an uploaded TAR file and automatically inserts every single file into an online repository (e. g. git).
+The frontend passes the external-submission value "git://domain.org/path" to the grader backend.
+The grader backend resolves the URI and downloads the individual files.
-- Example 4: The frontend expects and enforces students to upload a zip file of the name "task07.zip".
-The frontend talks to the grader via http.
-It starts the grading process by an html form submission of type multipart/form-data to the grader.
-One of the form fields is a file "submission.xml" in the [ProFormA submission format](#7-the-submission-part).
-The file submission.xml specifies an external submission with the external reference name "http-field-name:submission-field".
-The name "submission-field" references a second form field, which includes the file content of "task07.zip".

 As mentioned above, the grader's requirements about the format of the submission is not part of this specification.
-We usually assume a grader that can process a submission both in the form of a list of individual source code files and in the form of a zip archive containing the source code files.
+We usually assume a grader that can process a submission both in the form of a list of individual source code files and in the form of a ZIP archive containing the source code files.
 In future versions of the ProFormA format there might be an additional *grader specification* format that can be used to define requirements of graders to be read and adhered to by frontends.

 #### 5.5.2 The task's requirements

-For the sake of defining task-specific restrictions on submitted files we concentrate on the content of a submitted zip archive, or - if not archived - on the set of submitted source code files.
+For the sake of defining task-specific restrictions on submitted files we concentrate on the content of a submitted ZIP archive, or - if not archived - on the set of submitted source code files.
 The submission-restrictions element can specify restrictions for these files.
 By default there are no restrictions.
 When specified, the submission-restrictions element defines required and optional files.
 A valid submission must meet each of the following file-restrictions, i. e. it *must* contain all files specified by *required=true* elements and it *is allowed* to contain files specified by *required=false* elements.
 Submissions that include even more files than those specified as required or optional are still accepted, but frontends and graders will ignore all these additional files.
-This allows students to successfully submit zip files accidentally containing  inivisible files like `.DS_Store`.
+This allows students to successfully submit ZIP files accidentally containing  inivisible files like `.DS_Store`.
 Enforcing submission restrictions is up to the LMS, middleware, or grader.

 All file-restrictions are file paths relative to a root directory.
 There are three cases to consider:

-- If the [submission files part](#73-the-submission-files-part) contains exactly one embedded or attached archive file (like zip, gz, etc.), then all file-restrictions are interpreted as paths relative to the archive root directory.
+- If the [submission files part](#74-the-submission-files-part) contains exactly one embedded or attached archive file (like ZIP, GZ, etc.), then all file-restrictions are interpreted as paths relative to the archive root directory.
-- If the [submission files part](#73-the-submission-files-part) contains one or more embedded or attached source files (unarchived), then all file-restrictions are interpreted as paths relative to the root directory of all filenames and paths that are specified as part of the embedded or attached files of the submission files part.
+- If the [submission files part](#74-the-submission-files-part) contains one or more embedded or attached source files (unarchived), then all file-restrictions are interpreted as paths relative to the root directory of all filenames and paths that are specified as part of the embedded or attached files of the submission files part.
-- If the [submission files part](#73-the-submission-files-part) refers to an external submission, then file-restrictions are interpreted as paths relative to a root directory that depends on the specific external source (TODO).
+- If the [submission files part](#74-the-submission-files-part) refers to an external submission, then file-restrictions are interpreted as paths relative to a root directory that depends on the specific external source (TODO).

 The file-restrictions can be specified in two ways: